uio-bmi/IN-BIOSx000/index.md

 ## Schedule (preliminary)

 Lectures and practical sessions will be held Monday to Friday, October 28th to November 8th, 2024 (weeks 44 and 45).
-Course days are usually from 09.15 to 17.00.
+Course days are usually from 09.15 to 16.00 or 17.00.
 There will be a lunch break each day from 12.00 to 13.15.

 In the table below, teachers are indicated with their initials and listed in the following section.
 A teaching assistant will help during the exercises.